|

 markets, without compromising quality, especially to assist in

-Housing the poor.
+Housing the poor. utilizes

 indigenous materials to produce high standard permanent structures

-that are earthquake, cyclone and tsunami resistant.
+that are earthquake, cyclone and tsunami resistant. unique in that it

 forms all the walls in a building simultaneously.
 At the same time,